texfaq/texfaq.github.io/FAQ-concrete.md

 ---
-title: Using the ''Concrete'' fonts
+title: Using the "Concrete" fonts
 category: fonts
 permalink: /FAQ-concrete
 date: 2014-06-10
 ---

-The Concrete Roman fonts were designed by Don Knuth for a book called ''Concrete Mathematics'', which he wrote with Graham and Patashnik (_the_ Patashnik, of BibTeX fame).
+The Concrete Roman fonts were designed by Don Knuth for a book called "Concrete Mathematics", which he wrote with Graham and Patashnik (_the_ Patashnik, of BibTeX fame).
 Knuth only designed text fonts, since the book used the Euler fonts for mathematics.
 The book was typeset using Plain TeX, of course, with